Nicholas Sarwark

 Nicholas Joel Sarwark (born August 27, 1979) is an American attorney and businessman who served as the 19th chair of the Libertarian National Committee (LNC), the governing body of the Libertarian Party.
 Prior to his election in 2014, he served on several LP national committees and as chair of the Libertarian Party of Maryland State Committee and vice chair of the Libertarian Party of Colorado State Committee.
 As of 2020, he is the only LP chair to have served three consecutive terms.

 Sarwark declined to run for another term as LNC chair in 2020, and was succeeded by Joe Bishop-Henchman.

 Early life and education

 Sarwark was born on August 27, 1979, in Phoenix, Arizona.
-He graduated from Washington Adventist University in 1998 with a BS in computer science and a minor in philosophy, later receiving his juris doctor from American University Washington College of Law in 2008.
+He graduated from Washington Adventist University in 1998 with a BS in computer science and a minor in philosophy, later receiving his juris doctor from American University's Washington College of Law in 2008.
 While attending law school, Sarwark clerked for the libertarian law firm Institute for Justice.

 In the early 1990s, Sarwark's father brought him to Maricopa County Libertarian gatherings, and Sarwark subsequently joined the party in 1999.